dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 ### Distacne to nearest MRT station

 Other than distance to city center, close priximity to amenities and public transportations could also make the flats more attractive and hence having higher price.
-I've also added distance (in km) to the nearst MRT station.
+I will now calculate distance from the nearest MRT station to each of the HDB block.

 To make calculations faster, I've (1) estimated the nearest location using Pythagorean theorem, and then (2) use the haversine formula above to determine actual distance in kilometers.
+This will save some calculation time.

 ```python